andreisacal/DE-2024-project-twitter-scraping/README.md

 Airflow, with its intuitive interface and robust scheduling capabilities, plays a central role in this project.
 By running the code developed in Python through Airflow, I automated the extraction process.
 The extracted data is then seamlessly stored in an AWS S3 folder, ready for further analysis or utilisation in downstream processes.

+📈 Next Steps:

+While this project represents a solid foundation, it's only the beginning.
+In the coming weeks, I'll be exploring more intricate pipelines, diving deeper into data manipulation, and leveraging the full potential of tools like Airflow and AWS.

+🙏 Thank You:

+Thank you for joining me on this journey!
+I'm excited to share my progress and learnings with you as we navigate through the exciting realm of data engineering.
+Feel free to explore the code, provide feedback, or reach out with any questions or ideas.
+Together, let's push the boundaries of what's possible with data!

+Happy coding! 🌟